 The big society explained

-'Devolving power to local communities'
+The soundbite: 'Devolving power to local communities'

 What does it mean?
 Councils to be given power to decide where they spend money, with no "ring-fencing" of funds.
 Voters can demand local referendums.
 Commun- ities will be able to overrule planning decisions.